-Public policy liberal arts education whereby students think and learn across disciplines (interdisciplinary with faculty with degrees in economics, political science, sociology, philosophy, public policy, health policy and city and regional planning).
+Public policy liberal arts education whereby students think and learn across disciplines (interdisciplinary with faculty with degrees in economics, health policy, history, law, sociology, philosophy, political science, and public policy).

 Gain an ability to think critically and independently and to write, reason, and communicate clearly, and develop research methods and quantitative analysis skills.

 Apply knowledge and skills in real world environments beyond the classroom (experiential education; internships).